 The spinning wheel approach is very similar to that of a pitching machine one might see on a baseball field or tennis court.
 This device works by forcing a ball into contact with one or two wheels spinning at a high velocity.
 The wheels compress the ball and impart some of their energy onto it.
-Preliminary calculations for this approach resulted in ball exit velocities of approximately 20 m/s using attainable wheel speeds, which is an improvement over the vane actuator design by a factor of three or four.
+Calculations for this approach resulted in ball exit velocities of approximately 20 m/s using attainable wheel speeds, which is an improvement over the vane actuator design by a factor of three or four.
+This approach also gives the team much greater control over the exit angle of the ball and its degree of backspin, which can greatly impact the distances achieved.